ossf/wg-supply-chain-integrity/README.md

 ### Non Goals

 * Enforce or mandate identity policy and requirements for projects.
-  We will simply make these services and tools available and easy-to-use, leaving it up to projects and communities to adopt if they choose to do so.
+  We will simply make these services, policies, and tools available and easy-to-use, leaving it up to projects and communities to adopt if they choose to do so.
 * Make it harder for people to contribute to open source projects.
 * Any kind of formal "vetting" or "verification" program.
 * Any formal specifications or provenance formats.